On the Expected Total Number of Infections for Virus Spread on a Finite Network: Introduction

 \subsection{Outline}

 In the following section, we state and prove our main results.
-Section \ref{Sec:Example} gives several examples where our lower bounds works and gives asymptotically correct answer.
-Finally in Section \ref{Sec:Discussion} we summarize the merits of work and indicate some of its limitations as well.
+Section \ref{Sec:Example} gives several examples where our lower bound holds and gives asymptotically correct answer.
+Finally in Section \ref{Sec:Discussion} we summarize the merits of our work and indicate some of its limitations as well.